 Personal impact of COVID-19

 Many syndicate owners may be struggling financially, sick or lonely as a result of the current situation.
 Syndicate managers often have personal relationships with their owners and can play a role in ensuring that everyone supports each other during difficult circumstances.
-A phone call just to see how owners are can go a long way in showing support.

 We wish everyone involved in racing all the best during this unprecedented event and in the meantime you may find the following links useful: